 Cactus and succulents prefer soil that is well aerated and fast draining.
 This type of soil prevents root rot, which is a common cause for failure of indoor plants due to overwatering.
 A good cactus soil generally contains pumice or perlite mixed with a variety of sand, crushed granite, and soil mediums.
 We use coconut coir as the soil base in our Cactus Soil Mix.

 For a plant inside your home, place in an area that is brightly lit.
-Indirect light from a south or east facing window is best.
+Direct light from a south or east facing window is best.
 If a light source is inadequate, you might notice etiolation of the extreme parts of a plant, like the tips of arms "stretching" toward a window as an effort to gain better light.
 Be sure to rotate your plant once a month so that all areas of the plant are happy.

 If placing outdoors (summer time for you Midwestern folks), ensure that your plant has adequate shade during the hottest parts of the day.
 Some plants enjoy being in full sun, but must be gradually acclimated to prevent bleaching of the plant.